epidemian/to-watch-list/README.md

 * Detect video links (YouTube and maybe direct links to files) and play videos locally.
 * Reorder to-watch items.
 * User authentication!
 Now the list is shared between everyone.
 A simple authentication solution, like [OmniAuth](https://github.com/intridea/omniauth) could be used to associate users to to-watch lists (one list per user, private lists).
+* A control to show how many videos are left to watch and another one to remove all watched videos.
 * A little refactoring would be welcomed (especially in the .coffee, which is quite messy ATM).

 Pull requests and feature requests are more than welcome :)